TomixJasina/Horiseon-Task-1/README.md

 ## License

-Please refer to the LICENSE in the repo.
+Please check the LICENSE file in repo.